This is a temporary resting place for new haiku

 Each wait their fall from the rail

-- All tension released
+—All tension released

 Here is a very minor, not entirely PC, mirror

-- "They don't coincide,
+- ‘They don’t coincide,

 The numbers, my boy.
 Sorry

-They don't."
+They don’t.’
 Cohen sighed

-she dropped by at about 05:30 this morning and left this; said
+The muse seems to have been off on hols lately, she dropped by at about 05:30 this morning and left this; said she might come back soon...

 - 'Type in the answer: